zgraveyard/delete-tweets/README.md

 _Please note_: that the limit cant be set more than 4k tweets, other wise it will timeout.
 4. You can run the next batch immediately after finishing the set, no need to wait till you can run the command again.
 5. remember to change the offset so you can skip the number that you have deleted.
+6. provide the ids for the tweets to keep, like the keybase.io verification tweet.

 ## Run the APP using PHP